 What is an EDP?

 On 1 November 2019, the Australian Government introduced a suite of new MBS items for people living with anorexia nervosa and other eating disorders.
 The changes are relevant for medical practitioners (including GPs, psychiatrists, and paediatricians), and eligible psychologists, occupational therapists, social workers, and dietitians.
-The information on this page is sourced from the Quick Reference Guide for Eating Disorder MBS items.
+The information on this page is sourced from the Quick Reference Guide for Eating Disorder MBS items and Services Australia's eating disorder treatment and management plans webpage.

-People eligible for the EDP will be able to access comprehensive treatment and management services for a 12-month period, including:
+People eligible for the EDP are able to access comprehensive treatment and management services for a 12-month period, including:

 - assessment and treatment planning

-- up to 40 sessions of evidence-based psychological treatment from a mental health professional
+- up to 40 sessions of evidence-based psychological treatment from a mental health professional.
+This can include individual and/or group sessions.

 - up to 20 sessions of dietetic services from an Accredited Practicing Dietitian (as recognised by Dietitians Australia)